-Asbestos is always present in the air we breathe, so we are all exposed to a low level everyday, however this is highly unlikely to lead to asbestos-related disease.
+Asbestos is always present in the air we breathe, so we are all exposed to a low background level everyday, however this is highly unlikely to lead to asbestos-related disease.
 Generally, undisturbed asbestos cement products do not pose a health risk, as the fibres are bound together in a solid cement matrix, such as in asbestos fences.
 However, if the material is damaged or disturbed, fibres may be released into the air.
 Asbestos can pose a serious health risk if not removed safely.

 For further information about disease risk refer to the Department of Health website.

 It is impossible to confirm asbestos with the naked eye, as the fibres present are microscopic.
 There are several fencing products that look like asbestos, but there are a few factors to consider which will help determine the likelihood the product is asbestos.

 If a fence is cement-like and the age is pre-1990 then it is likely to be asbestos.
 The typical characteristic features of corrugated asbestos fences are: